-Will changing my diet really make a difference in climate change?
+Will changing my diet make a difference in climate change?

-Reducing the amount of beef we eat will make a tremendous difference, A 2018 journal Science - found that a mostly plant-based diet would reduce the land required to produce food by an area as big as Africa and lower the amount of GHG enough to offset the total amount produced in the US annually - 6.6 billion metric tons.
+Reducing the amount of beef we eat will make a tremendous difference.
+A 2018 journal, Science - found that a mostly plant-based diet would reduce the land required to produce food in an area as big as Africa and lower the amount of GHG enough to offset the total amount produced in the US annually - 6.6 billion metric tons.

 Can you still eat fish and be an Eco-Flexitarian?

-You may think that fish is a more sustainable choice than land animals, but the fish in our oceans are in trouble as well.
+You may think that fish is a more sustainable choice than land animals, but the fish in our oceans are also in trouble.
 We may even be past the point where fish can be sustainably harvested.
-Ocean pollution has caused many fish and ocean plant life to die off and we have a long way to go to recover from harmful practices.
+Ocean pollution has caused many fish and ocean plant life to die off, and we have a long way to go to recover from harmful practices.
 The Monterey Bay Aquarium Seafood Watch is available online or as an app to guide you to better choices when dining out or determining which fish to purchase.

-Just like choosing your better sources of meat, you can also be mindful about the fish you choose to eat.
-The Mindful fork shares more insight on how to choose seafood more wisely for your own health and that of the planet.
+Like choosing your better meat sources, you can also be mindful about the fish you eat.
+The Mindful Fork shares more insight on how to choose seafood more wisely for your health and that of the planet.
 Check out our Resource Page for tips on choosing seafood.